- 1 Palm Oil

 The Royal Botanical Gardens, Kew, have a wonderful service that allows you to adopt a seed and be part of an important conservation project.
 If you’re looking for a perfect Valentine’s Gift why not adopt the heart embellished seeds of Cardiospermum halicacabum, or the beautiful oxe-eye daisy, Leucanthemum vulgare.
 For all the details, please click here.

 Or make a grander gesture by adopting an entire plant genus!
 There are a number of plant genera to choose from – if you’re unsure on which plant genus to adopt, may I suggest adopting the genus Aerangis?
-Kew is offering the opportunity to adopt this genus of orchids, which can be found in Madagascar, for all the details, please click here.
+Kew are offering supporters the opportunity to adopt this special genus of orchids, which can be found in Madagascar, for all the details, please click here.

 British conservation charity Plant Life allow the opportunity of adopting a wild flower, adopting an acre of meadow, peatland, or another special environment, or adopting a nature reserve.
 Why not make a donation to Plant Life that will fund protection of the UK’s native orchids?

 If you can switch your holiday travel, or indeed any travel, from travelling by airplane to travelling by train, or on public transport, by bicycle, or on foot, you would be helping to avoid the need for so many airplane journeys, with their associated pollution, noise, and environmental costs.
 Similarly if you can switch from taking a car journey to travelling by train, by bus or public transport, or by bicycle, or on foot you can also make a difference.
 For shorter journeys as well as travelling by bike, why not get your roller skates, or skateboard out – there are so many ways to make your journey so much more fun!